-Hematite is a weakly magnetic iron mineral with 70% pure iron content and good flotability.
+Haematite is a weakly magnetic iron mineral with 70% pure iron content and good flotability.
 It is one of the main raw materials for iron making.
-There are many commonly used hematite processing processes, which mainly include gravity separation, flotation separation, magnetic separation, roasting-magnetic separation, and combined separation.
-Now, let’s learn more about various hematite processing processes.
+There are many commonly used haematite extraction processes, which mainly include gravity separation, flotation separation, magnetic separation, roasting-magnetic separation, and combined separation.
+This article will teach you how to extract iron from haematite.

 Use the table of contents below to navigate through the guide:

-Gravity separation of hematite mainly includes two types: coarse-grained gravity separation and fine-grained gravity separation.
-They are suitable for separating coarse-grained (20mm-2mm) and medium-grained hematite ore.
+Gravity separation of haematite mainly includes two types: coarse-grained gravity separation and fine-grained gravity separation.
+They are suitable for separating coarse-grained (20mm-2mm) and medium-grained haematite ore.

-Flotation separation of hematite mainly includes obverse flotation separation and reverse flotation separation, which are suitable for the separation of fine-grained and micro-fine grained hematite.
+Flotation separation of haematite mainly includes obverse flotation separation and reverse flotation separation, which are suitable for the separation of fine-grained and micro-fine grained hematite.